 1. Maintenance and Repairs

 At the top of the list for most property managers is, without a doubt, maintenance and repairs.
-Maintenance and repairs are absolutely essential to keep your property value up and your tenants happy.
+Maintenance and repairs are essential to keep your property value up and your tenants happy.
 There is no faster way to lose a good tenant than by neglecting repairs that need to be done.

 2. Tenant Retention